 The Fund intends to distribute, at least annually, substantially all of its net investment income and net capital gains.
 For federal income tax purposes, distributions of investment income are generally taxable as ordinary income or qualified dividend income.
 Taxes on distributions of capital gains (if any) are determined by how long the Fund owned the investments that generated them, rather than how long a shareholder has owned his or her Shares.
 Sales of assets held by the Fund for more than one year generally result in long-term capital gains and losses, and sales of assets held by the Fund for one year or less generally result in short-term capital gains and losses.
-Distributions of the Fund's net capital gain (the excess of net long-term capital gains over net short-term capital losses) that are reported by the Fund as capital gain dividends ("Capital Gain Dividends") will be taxable as long-term capital gains, which for non-corporate shareholders are subject to tax at reduced rates of up to 20% (lower rates apply to individuals in lower tax brackets), provided that certain capital gain dividends attributable to dividends the Fund receives form REITs (i.e., "unrecaptured section 1250 gain") may be taxable to non-corporate shareholders at a rate of 25%.
+Distributions of the Fund's net capital gain (the excess of net long-term capital gains over net short-term capital gains, which for non-corporate shareholders are subject to tax at reduced rates of up to 20% (lower rates apply to individuals in lower tax brackets), provided that certain capital gain dividends attributable to dividends the Fund receives form REITs (i.e., "unrecaptured section 1250 gain") may be taxable to non-corporate shareholders at a rate of 25%.
 Distributions of short-term capital gain will generally be taxable as ordinary income.
 Dividends and distributions are generally taxable to you whether you receive them in cash or reinvest them in additional Shares.

 Distributions reported by the Fund as "qualified dividend income" are generally taxed to non-corporate shareholders at rates applicable to long-term capital gains, provided holding period and other requirements are met.
 "Qualified dividend income" generally is income derived from dividends paid by U.S. corporations or certain foreign corporations that are either incorporated in a U.S. possession or eligible for tax benefits under certain U.S. income tax treaties.
 In addition, dividends that the Fund received in respect of stock of certain foreign corporations may be qualified dividend income if that stock is readily tradable on an established U.S. securities market.
 Dividends received by the Fund from a REIT may be treated as qualified dividend income generally only to the extent so reported by such REIT.

-Due to the Fund's investments in REITs it is expected that a significant portion of the Fund's distributions will not qualify to be treated as qualified dividend income.
+Due to the Fund's investments in REITs, it is expected that a significant portion of the Fund's distributions will not qualify to be treated as qualified dividend income and will not qualify for the dividends received deduction.
+See "Taxation of REIT Investments" below for additional information regarding the taxation of dividends received from REITs.